Menu

 • You will need a quiet space so there are no distractions for the participants.

-• You will receive an email with a link to each session
+• You will receive an email with a link to each session.

 • We recommend you log in ten minutes before the training session starts to ensure that you can hear and see everything.

-• 16 Feb 2026
+• 4 May 2026

 • Microsoft Teams